Jeremiah Brent: Personal life

 After one year of dating, he became engaged to fellow interior designer and television personality Nate Berkus in April 2013.
-They were married on May 4, 2014 in Manhattan.
+They were married on May 4, 2014, in Manhattan.
 The couple's Jewish–Buddhist ceremony was officiated by the then-president of the Oprah Winfrey Network, Sheri Salata.

-Brent's daughter, Poppy Brent-Berkus, was born on March 23, 2015 and their son, Oskar Michael Brent-Berkus, followed on March 26, 2018.
-Both children were born by different egg donors and surrogates contracted through Growing Generations, and neither Brent nor Berkus have publicly disclosed who the biological parents of their children are.
+Brent's daughter was born in 2015 and their son in 2018.
+Each child has distinct egg donors and surrogates, and neither Brent nor Berkus have publicly disclosed the egg donors of their children.

-In December 2018, Brent and Berkus listed their 8,500-square-foot Los Angeles home where they had planned to “put down roots” for $13.8 million.
-The 1920s Mediterranean-style home that the couple remodeled over a two-year period sold for $11.35 million.
-In 2019, they moved back to Manhattan.
+In 2019, Brent and Berkus moved back to Manhattan.